We’re just back from a blustery, invigorating weekend by the sea: at Seashell Cottage, a Sykes Cottages property in Deal, Kent.

 Do you know Deal?
 It’s a small town not far from Dover, on the east side of Kent.
 I’ve posted about the food we sampled in Deal here, and I’ve also posted eight more reasons to love the place.
 For now I wanted to tell you about Seashell Cottage, a cosy fisherman’s dwelling just a hop and a skip away from the sea.

 When we arrived in Deal on Friday, it was after sunset, and the cottage’s narrow, quaint street was very dark.
-Luckily, the owner had advised us to take a torch or smartphone to see our way into the house.
+Luckily, the owner had advised us to take a torch or smartphone to help us see our way into the house.
 A few hours after the booking was made with Sykes Cottages, he had emailed and texted me a pack of information, about getting into the house, as well as detailed pointers about parking, and a little potted history of the dwelling.

 The two large wooden doors on either side of the room above led on to separate staircases, both going up to the bedrooms.
 They were steep, so people with mobility issues would find it difficult to stay at Seashell Cottage, but for our two kids the double staircases were lots of fun.
 We never quite knew which one they would pop out of when playing the ‘I don’t want to go to sleep’ game in the evening….